davidbkemp/jsqubits/README.md

 Development
 -----------
-To run the tests, you will need to install Node.js (http://nodejs.org).
+To run the tests, you will need to install version 15 or later of Node.js (https://nodejs.org).
-Then use 'npm install' to install the testing dependencies and 'npm test' to run the specs.
+Then use `npm install` to install the testing dependencies and `npm test` to run the specs.
 NOTE: The tests include an example of factoring using Shor's faction algorithm.
 This is non-deterministic and can take a fraction of a second or several seconds to complete.

 License